 Trish struggles with addictions.
 She is currently seeking treatment at AHS Addiction Services and asks for assistance because she has no money for food or medications.
 FCSS is able to assist her with her Income Support application as well as the Adult Health Benefit application which can assist with medication costs.

 Bob is a very ill senior who drives all the way from Worsley to submit his travel receipts to the Alberta Seniors Assistance program.
 With his illness he has to drive to Edmonton often for medical procedures, which ia a hardship because he is on a fixed income.
-As there is nowhere in Worsley he can have this done, he reports being thankful to FCSS, because the money he gets back allows him to continue with his lifesaving treatments.
+He reports being thankful to FCSS, because the money he gets back allows him to continue with his lifesaving treatments.

 • 87,315 Volunteers